SPBCodes/MySQL-PHP-PreparedStatements/README.md

 - `#fields#` and `#dupes#` are placeholders replaced by the class.
 - `insert()`, `update()`, `delete()` → return `true` or `false`.
 - `select()` → returns a `mysqli_result` object (or `false` on failure).
+- enclosed parameters in WHERE statement in || (see examples above).
 ---

 ## mysqli_ps.php contains procedural style versions of the functions in the class